softwaretechnik-berlin/geojson-renderer/README.md

 ### Backlog

+- [ ] Make caching work with different tile sources (potentially just use an http cache)
 - [ ] Fix SVG to PNG rendering to have proper high-res bitmaps.
 - [ ] Provide our own PNG rendering that uses batik only to render the GeoJSON graphics and do the overlay at the bitmap level
 - [ ] Add option to add scripting to SVG/HTML which adds inspection of properties etc.
-- [ ] Add meaningful classes and IDs to SVG
 - [ ] Support "GeoJSON" files with multiple feature collections.
 - [ ] Add different dimension strategies.
 Currently, we determine a bounding box that contains the whole GeoJSON and maintains the aspect ratio of the